dhrubo55/personal-blog/content/posts/day-93.md

 }
 ```

-Notice how we're not just creating a marker annotation?
-We're adding configuration options that give developers flexibility.
-Want to show the last 4 digits of a credit card?
-Set `showPartial=true`.
-Need a different mask?
-Configure it!
+See what I did there?
+I didn't just make a marker annotation (you know, the ones that are just `@interface Sensitive {}`).

+I added options.
+Because in the real world, you don't always want to completely hide everything.
+Sometimes you need to show the last 4 digits of a credit card for support purposes.
+Sometimes you want a custom mask (I once worked at a place that insisted on using `[REDACTED]` for everything because someone watched too many spy movies).

+The `showPartial` option lets you do exactly that.
+Want to show the last 4 digits?
+Done.
+Want a custom mask instead of `****`?
+Easy.

+Is this over-engineering?
+Probably.
+Do I care?
+Not really.
+Future me will thank current me when the requirements change.

-## Step 2: The Data Masking Utility
+## Step 2: The Data Masking Utility (The Workhorse)

-Before we get fancy with annotation processing, let's create a utility class that does the actual masking:
+Okay, annotations are cool and all, but they don't actually *do* anything.
+They're just metadata.

+We need something to actually mask the data.
+Enter `SensitiveDataMasker`.

+This is where the real work happens.
+Think of it as the bouncer at the club - checking IDs (annotations) and deciding who gets in (what gets logged).

 ```java
 package com.example.security;